Undergraduate Fellowships & Awards

 Grant proposals must include a detailed breakdown of expenditures.
 Late or incomplete applications will not be funded.

-Deadlines are 5PM on the third Thursday of Fall, Winter, and Spring quarters.
 Application forms and further information can be obtained from the Porter Student Activities office.

 top